Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Copy the source region's Amazon Machine Image (AMI) to the destination region and assign it the same ID.
 - [ ] Edit the AWS CloudFormatton template to specify the region code as part of the fully qualified AMI ID.
 - [ ] Edit the AWS CloudFormatton template to offer a drop-down list of all AMIs to the user by using the `AWS::EC2::AMI::ImageID` control.
-- [x] Modify the AWS CloudFormation template by including the AMI IDs in the 'Mappings' section.
+- [x] Modify the AWS CloudFormation template by including the AMI IDs in the `Mappings` section.
 Refer to the proper mapping within the template for the proper AMI ID.

 ### A company runs us Infrastructure on Amazon EC2 Instances that run In an Auto Scaling group.
 Recently, the company promoted faulty code to the entire EC2 fleet.
 This faulty code caused the Auto Scaling group to scale the instances before any of the application logs could be retrieved.
 What should a SysOps administrator do to retain the application logs after instances are terminated?